learn-co-curriculum/python-p4-building-get-api-lab/README.md

 - Update the `Bakery` and `BakedGood` models to set up the correct associations based on the structure of the tables.
 Use the `relationship()` SQLAlchemy method and SQLAlchemy-serializer's `SerializerMixin` class.
 - `flask db init` has already been run.
+Run `flask db upgrade head` to create your database with simple `bakeries` and `baked_goods` tables.
-You will need to direct your Flask app to a database at `app.db`, create models, run a migration with `flask db revision --autogenerate -m'<your message>'` and create the database file with `flask db upgrade`.
+- You will need to direct your Flask app to a database at `app.db`, update your models, run a migration with
+  `flask db revision --autogenerate -m'<your message>'` and update the database file with `flask db upgrade head`.
 - You should fill your database with the script in `server/seed.py`.
 (Though you can certainly write your own if you'd prefer!)
 - `GET /bakeries`: returns an array of JSON objects for all bakeries in the